August 21, 2018

 When there’s a technical product owner or a CTO on your staff, our team will ask them all the tech questions that will pop up along the way and consult chosen solutions.
 If you’re not technical though, fear not.
 There are smart people among our programmers who will use all the experience and knowledge available to make the best decisions.
 And explain them to you in the clearest way possible.

-With your answers and a spec at our fingertips, a sales person will deliver the brief to a business analyst—the person responsible for delivering your first ballpark (like me).
+With your answers and a spec at our fingertips, a salesperson will deliver the brief to a business analyst—the person responsible for delivering your first ballpark (like me).
 They will translate your needs into a technical spec.
 Very high-level at this point.

-I understand that you need to see these initial price and time ranges to understand what comes with our collaboration.
+I understand that you need to see these initial prices and time ranges to understand what comes with our collaboration.
 That’s why I or my analyst co-workers will ask you a lot of additional questions.

 And I mean A LOT.

 We use Dropbox Paper for asynchronous discussions for best efficiency and clear communication.